ChrLipp/waste_at_bmv/readme.md

         strasse: !secret bmv_strasse
         hausnummer: !secret bmv_hausnummer

 The content of the variables must be the same values as selected on https://www.bmv.at/service/muellabfuhrtermine.html .
+After a reboot you should see the following sensors in the development tools:

+- `sensor.waste_gelber_sack``
+- `sensor.waste_papier``
+- `sensor.waste_restmull``

 For better readability I provided additional template sensors (I repeated the config above):